mjberg/reading-and-writing/_pages/02_readings.md

  * Delivering Happiness Zappos
  * Made in America: Sam Walton
  * That Will Never Work: The Story of Netflix by Marc Randolph
+ * Invent and Wander: The Collected Writings of Jeff Bezos

   **Biographies**